 Data appearing in this Compendium has been compiled from questionnaires sent earlier during the year to Admission Officers and Financial Aid Officers at the colleges and universities listed.
 This information may have been superseded by enactment of legislation at college, state and national levels after this Compendium was printed.
 Such legislation could affect both college costs and financial aid.
 Further, all students may not be eligible for all the types of financial aid available which are discussed; availability and eligibility are determined by the Financial Aid Officer at a particular institution.
 Since approximately 90% of all financial aid available to students at the post-secondary level is channeled through the Financial Aid Officer, you, the student, must rely on his/her knowledge, specialized training, and expertise in the field of student financial assistance.

 Street addresses and telephone numbers for colleges/universities have not been included in the Compendium.
 At many institutions the Financial Aid Office, the Admissions Office, and Scholarship Office each have different addresses and telephone numbers.
-Mail addressed to a college or university, with only city, state, and zip code should reach the proper destination.
+Mail addressed to a college or university with only city, state, and zip code should reach the proper destination.

 Regarding this Compendium, the headings under each college listed are self-explanatory, beginning with Requirements for Admission.
 This section indicates which high school course units are required (where years are required instead of units, it is indicated so), which assessment tests are required, and the deadline dates for applying for admission.
 Remember these are "deadlines."
 You should not wait until the last day to apply!

 With some exceptions, each institution will require a completed application for admission.
-Many will also require test scores; e.g. "College Board-Scholastic Assessment Test" (SAT) and/or related SAT Subject Tests scores.
-Others will require the ACT Assessment Test Administered by ACT, Inc. Some colleges require a departmental test e.g., an Art Aptitude Test for the field of Commercial Art.
+Many will also require test scores; e.g. "College Board-Scholastic Assessment Test" (SAT®) and/or related SAT® Subject Tests scores.
+Others will require the ACT Assessment Test Administered by ACT, Inc. Some colleges require a departmental test; e.g., an Art Aptitude Test for the field of Commercial Art.
 If these tests are required, take them early in order to assure that your scores reach the college admission officer before the deadline date.

 The third section indicates which financial aids are available to you at each college.
 Generally, each institution has its own application form for requesting financial aid.
 This form must be obtained from the Financial Aid Officer at the college you wish to attend.
 Write to him/her and request the application for financial aid.
 Some forms are long and involved.
 You should allow enough time to gather the information requested on the form, complete the form, and return it well in advance of the deadline date.

 Please note whether the institution requires application forms other than its own application for financial aid.
 The "Free Application for Federal Student Aid" (FAFSA) is the form most Texas institutions require to apply for federal financial aid.
 After completing and sending in the FAFSA form, you will receive a Student Aid Report (SAR) which is used by the Financial Aid Officer to determine your financial need.
 The SAR will also tell you if you are eligible for a Federal Pell Grant.
 Some institutions also require a copy of your parents' and your income tax return.
 Take careful note of what is required and get it in early.
-Much work is required of the Financial Aid Officer in assisting you to arrange the financing of your college expenses.
+Much work is required of the Financial Aid Officer in coordinating and arranging the financing of your college expenses.

 To list each and every financial aid available at each and every college in Texas would require a book-size publication.
 Each institution offers some form of financial aid: scholarships, grants, loans, and part-time work.
 When you apply for financial assistance at the particular college you seek to attend, you will be sent the application(s) for financial aid mentioned earlier, together with specifics on what aid is available.
 Most institutions will send a letter to the student listing names of programs and amounts of monies he/she has been granted after the file has been reviewed.
 These "Award Letters" will usually be sent out in late Spring or early Summer.